Skip to main content

 Component Coding

-The practice of separately billing individual components of a multi-part cardiac procedure (e.g., catheter placement, contrast injection, imaging) rather than using a single comprehensive code.
+The practice of separately billing individual components of a multi-part cardiac procedure (e.g., catheter placement, contrast injection, imaging) rather than using a single full code.
 Requires precise modifier usage to avoid duplicate billing.

 Common Questions